-Matbucha or cooked tomato salad is a Moroccan popular dish in Israel.
+Matbucha or cooked tomato salad is a Jewish Moroccan mezze.
 The tomatoes are cooked slowly with garlic and green hot peppers until it resembles a jam.
 A slightly sweet, acidic, spicy and smoky jam.
 In my family, we always discuss and criticize our matbucha or others, it’s too spicy, it’s not spicy enough, the color is too dark, the tomatoes were not ripe enough, hers isn’t delicate, he didn’t burn the peppers properly, she didn’t cook it long enough, it’s too oily, too generous with the spices.
-Good matbucha is a matbuch that got lots of time and attention.
+A Good matbucha is a matbucha that got lots of time and attention.

 A few things before you start:

 - A good matbucha takes at least 90 minutes to cook with supervision.

 - Matbucha is made with ripe plum tomatoes – it wouldn’t be delicious if the tomatoes aren’t ripe.
-I use canned plum tomatoes and it comes out almost as good but the color of the matbucha is darker, which my mother disapproves.
+I use canned plum tomatoes and it comes out almost as good but the color of the matbucha is darker, which my mother disapproves of.

 - Burning the peppers is optional but when you do, the matbucha gets a good smoky flavor.